shtrausslearning/Anomaly-Detection-w-SQL/setup_postgreSQL.md

 ### 2 | Upload CSV data to TABLES

-- Having created a non-super user, we can upload data to the <code>database</code>
+- Having created a non-superuser, we can upload data to the <code>database</code>

 #### Via postgreSQL